-Risk assessments concentrate on the epidemiological and scientific aspects of each new/ emerging infection assessed.
-They are prepared by experts in the field, and take account of peer-reviewed publications, scientific presentations at meetings, additional information or data which might be available although not yet published, from as wide a field as possible.
-Particular attention is paid to the UK situation and any information or data relevant to the UK donor population and blood supply.
+Risk assessments have concentrated on the epidemiological and scientific aspects of each new/ emerging infection assessed.
+More detailed risk assessments, including some aspects of modelling, might in future be available though joint working with relevant areas of PHE.
+Risk assessments are prepared by experts in the field, and take account of peer-reviewed publications, scientific presentations at meetings, additional information or data which might be available although not yet published, from as wide a field as possible.
+Particular attention is paid to the UK situation and any information or data relevant to the UK population and blood supply.